Koby-L/2805-3815ICT/README.md

 # 2805-3815ICT
 Group Pac-Man Project

-Hello group, adding this as a test, feel free to do the same!
+Hello team, adding this as a test, feel free to do the same!